ARMmbed/mbed-os-example-client/README.md

 ### Logging network traffic (optional)

 1. Start Wireshark on the computer where the mbed Device Server is running.
-2. Select your ethernet interface, usually "Local Area Connection".
+2. Select your ethernet interface, usually **Local Area Connection**.
 3. Click **Start**.
-4. Select the "Filter" field in the toolbar and add a filter to correspond to your mbed Device Server.
+4. Select the **Filter** field in the toolbar and add a filter to correspond to your mbed Device Server.
 Press Enter after you have entered the expression to activate the filter.
   - For example, if your server's IP address is `123.123.123.123`, you would enter `ip.addr == 123.123.123.123` and press Enter.
 5. Power up your mbed board and press the **RESET** button.